Joey ran around Drizzle’s sleeping form, laughing and giggling. Occasionally, he would reach out and tap on the cat as he

 “As fast as the wind.
 That’s why I called him Wind Racer.”

-a nicker and a toss of his head, he trotted over to them, his mane flowing like silk, his tail held high.
-Joey hid behind the big
+nicker and a toss of his head, he trotted over to them, his mane flowing like silk, his tail held high.
+Joey hid behind the big man.

-man.
 He had never been this close to something so massive before.
 It was scary, but also thrilling at the same time.
-Ruben
+Ruben reached up

 “You ready to go?”

-who said he was a friend of his parents, got up behind him.
-He grabbed the saddle horn when the horse shifted his weight from
+said he was a friend of his parents, got up behind him.
+He grabbed the saddle horn when the horse shifted his weight from one

 “Don’t worry Joey, I won’t let you fall.”